TRYLON is a 501(c)3 nonprofit specializing in repertory showings of classic, cutting-edge, foreign, and art-house films.

 Barry Kryshka, Brandon Wells, Mark Sherman, Michelle Baroody, Nicole Pamelia, Nikki Weispfenning, and Tom Letness.

-Adam Loomis, Ann Romine, Benjamin Savard, Caitlyn Dibble, Casey Wollschlaeger, Caty Rent, Dave Gomshay, David Berglund, Emma Youndtsmith, Geoffrey Stueven, George Hick, Greg Hunter, Hannah O’Neill, Ian Whitney, Kathie Smith, Kelly Jackson, Kelly Krantz, Kim Mancini, Liz Stewart, Maria Gomez, Mark Sherman, Matt Levine, Melissa Schedler, Michael Popham, Michelle Baroody, Nicole Pamelia, Olga Tchepikova, Paul Coleman, Paul Miller, Phil Freshman, Sarah Preston, Shivaun Watchorn, Ted Harwood, and Todd Melby.
+Adam Loomis, Ann Romine, Ben Manthe, Benjamin Savard, Caitlyn Dibble, Caty Rent, Celia Mattison, Cuyler Dinegan, Dagmar Lunacharskaya Haltwhistle, Dave Gomshay, David Berglund, Emma Youndtsmith, Geoffrey Stueven, George Hick, Greg Hunter, Ian Whitney, Jess Minnerath, Kathie Smith, Kelly Jackson, Kelly Krantz, Kim Mancini, L. Kling, Liz Stewart, Maria Gomez, Mark Sherman, Matt Levine, Michael Popham, Michelle Baroody, Nicole Pamelia, Olga Tchepikova, Paul Miller, Phil Freshman, Sabrina Crews, Sarah Preston, Shivaun Watchorn, Ted Harwood, Todd Melby, and Vanessa Kaczmarek.

 We believe that 35mm film has a warmth and feel that should be part of the moviegoing experience, just like the real butter on our popcorn.
 The Trylon runs most screenings on its two Century Model SA 35mm projectors; digital features are projected by an NEC model NC-900C DCI-compliant digital projector.
 We note the format of every screening: 35mm for film, DCP for Hollywood’s digital cinema format, and HD for high-resolution Blu-ray presentations.